 24 hours sailing experience

-This was by far the highlight of my current Indonesian escapade.
+With so many Labuan Bajo activities to choose from and enjoy, this was by far the highlight of my Indonesian escapade.
 If you happen to be in Labuan Bajo, don’t miss this chance to get live on board a lovely sail boat and cruise through the islands.
 You will be surrounded by epic beauty and enjoy many adventures/ activities whilst at it.

 Here are some of the things we did while onboard “Phinisi Felicia” –